danBhentschel/techio-practical-linq/markdowns/07_MethodsCalculateSingleValue/05_sequenceequal.template.md

 # Methods: Calculating a single value

 ### SequenceEqual() method
-The `SequenceEqual()` method takes a "second" `IEnumerable<T>` sequence as a parameter, and performs a comparison, element-by-element, with the target (first) sequence.
-If the two sequences contain the same number of elements, and each element in the first sequence is equal to the corresponding element in the second sequence (using the default equality comparer) then `SequenceEqual()` returns `true`.
+The `SequenceEqual()` method takes a **second** `IEnumerable<T>` sequence as a parameter, and performs a comparison, element-by-element, with the target (first) sequence.
+If the two sequences contain the same number of elements, and each element in the first sequence is equal to the corresponding element in the second sequence (using the [default equality comparer](https://msdn.microsoft.com/en-us/library/ms224763%28v=vs.110%29.aspx)) then `SequenceEqual()` returns `true`.
 Otherwise, `false` is returned.

 It is interesting to note that this can be used to compare *any* two sequences!
 So, for example, a list and an array can be compared using this method.
 It can be quite handy sometimes.
-The only stipulation is that the datatype of the two sequences, `<T>`, must be the same.
+The only stipulation is that the data type of the two sequences, `<T>`, must be the same.

 ```csharp
 //// EMBED: LinqCourseEmbeddedCode/Methods4.cs, SequenceEqual()